 Sadie married her best friend 20 years ago and couldn't be happier.
 She thinks couples should aim to be each others' dearest companions.

-Are you looking for something fun to do on date night with your husband or wife?
-Do you want to find fun, but affordable, activities that will bring you and your spouse closer together?
+Are you looking for something fun to do on date night with your special person?
+Do you want to find fun—but affordable—activities that will bring you and your spouse closer together?
 Do you want to explore new ways to spend quality time with your significant other?
 Check out this fun list of cheap and creative things to do on your next date night!

 Many of these ideas focus on the two of you working together as a team.
 From feathering the nest with some fun DIY projects to sneaking in a romantic interlude with your "lover," these creative date ideas for couples are designed to strengthen your intimate bonds and remind each of you how much you mean to each other.
 Money can't buy love, but you already knew that.

 Instead of spending big bucks on swanky restaurants and pricey professional sports games, try a few of the ideas featured here; there's something for every budget.

 Here's a tip: Not every date has to revolve around a big fancy meal in a restaurant.
 And date night doesn't have to happen in the evening either.
 The afternoon is a lovely time to go on a date!